Fluorescence correlation spectroscopy: Triplet state correction

 The autocorrelations above assume that the fluctuations are not due to changes in the fluorescent properties of the particles.
 However, for the majority of (bio)organic fluorophores—e.g. green fluorescent protein, rhodamine, Cy3 and Alexa Fluor dyes—some fraction of illuminated particles are excited to a triplet state (or other non-radiative decaying states) and then do not emit photons for a characteristic relaxation time $\tau_F$.
 Typically $\tau_F$ is on the order of microseconds, which is usually smaller than the dynamics of interest (e.g. $\tau_D$) but large enough to be measured.
 A multiplicative term is added to the autocorrelation to account for the triplet state.
 For normal diffusion:

 where $\ F$ is the fraction of particles that have entered the triplet state and $\ \tau_F$ is the corresponding triplet state relaxation time.
 If the dynamics of interest are much slower than the triplet state relaxation, the short time component of the autocorrelation can simply be truncated and the triplet term is unnecessary.

 Common fluorescent probes

 The fluorescent species used in FCS is typically a biomolecule of interest that has been tagged with a fluorophore (using immunohistochemistry for instance), or is a naked fluorophore that is used to probe some environment of interest (e.g. the cytoskeleton of a cell).
 The following table gives diffusion coefficients of some common fluorophores in water at room temperature, and their excitation wavelengths.

-Variations of FCS
+Variations

 FCS almost always refers to the single point, single channel, temporal autocorrelation measurement, although the term "fluorescence correlation spectroscopy" out of its historical scientific context implies no such restriction.
 FCS has been extended in a number of variations by different researchers, with each extension generating another name (usually an acronym).